MykalMachon/mykal.codes/src/posts/improving-anchor-links.md

 ## Scroll margin on top of the element

-If you want to use these links on a site that has a sticky header element at the top of the viewport, you'll probably notice thigns won't go to plan.
+If you want to use these links on a site that has a sticky header element at the top of the viewport, you'll probably notice things won't go to plan.
 Typically these links are hidden underneath the sticky header.

 <p class="codepen" data-height="300" data-default-tab="result" data-slug-hash="RwQXYrj" data-user="mykalmachon" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/mykalmachon/pen/RwQXYrj">